-In the next few months, we will focus on ensuring residents are getting the best care possible from speech.
+In the next few months, speech therapy will focus on ensuring residents are getting the best care possible.
 We will also discuss accuracy of coding & the importance of strong supportive documentation.
 The importance of having coding & documentation that can survive future audits must not be forgotten in the PDPM transition.

-Want to dive deeper on the Speech Component?
+Want to dive deeper on the SLP Component?
 Do you have ideas or questions?
-I'd love to talk.
+I’d love to talk.
 Please feel free to comment in the box below.